 - Please do your best to arrive to class on time.
 If you must be late, please be minimally disruptive with your arrival. - All cell phones and devices that provide notifications should be silenced prior to the start of class. - Laptops, tablets, and phones are critical tools of the research endeavor, and thus are welcome in class.
 However, I have been known to pace the room while teaching, so please be respectful and don't let me catch you on Instagram or TikTok.
 (Remember, active participation is part of your grade.) - Masks are required to be worn over the nose and mouth at all times.
-I know we are all tired of wearing masks they make it harder to communicate and they are uncomfortable to some.
-Nevertheless, out of respect to your classmates who may have high-risk health concerns you cannot see... to my elderly immunocompromised parents who rely on my caregiving and thus will could be exposed to a deadly pathogen through no fault of their own... to the medically- and psychologically-vulnerable children with whom I work who are not yet eligible to be vaccinated please, please, PLEASE wear a mask.
-In turn, I will wear a mask too, out of my respect for you and the challenges you and your loved ones may be facing, about which I care deeply even if I do not know the details.
+Out of respect to your classmates and professors who may have high-risk health concerns you cannot see or immunocompromised loved ones waiting at home, please, please, PLEASE wear a mask.
+In turn, I will wear a mask too, out of my respect for you and the challenges you and your loved ones may be facing, about which I care deeply even if I do not know all the details.
+Teachers College requires that students wear surgical or higher grade masks (e.g., surgical, N95, KN94, KN95, etc.).
+You may "double-mask" (i.e., wear a cloth mask over your surgical mask), but a cloth mask alone is no longer sufficient.
+All students who fail to comply will be asked to leave the class immediately and report to the Vice Provost for Student Affairs.
 If there is a reason that you cannot wear a mask in class, I recommend that you join remotely so you can still participate without putting your classmates at risk.
-If you are hearing-impaired or have audio processing difficulties where mask-wearing may interfere with your learning, I will also post pre-recorded, mask-free lectures (so you can see my lips) and record class sessions (so you can review transcripts). - I know this class overlaps with dinner time for many people and some folks may be coming straight from other daytime obligations, so I fully intend to look the other way if you absolutely must refuel.
+If you are hearing-impaired or have audio processing difficulties where mask-wearing may interfere with your learning, I also offer pre-recorded, mask-free lectures (so you can see my lips) and record class sessions (so you can review transcripts). - I know this class overlaps with dinner time for some people and folks may be coming straight from other daytime obligations, so I fully intend to look the other way if you absolutely must refuel.
 That being said, please be respectful of other classmates who may have sensory issues, airborne allergies, or dietary concerns (i.e., bring the most quiet, least smelly, low allergen foods possible).
-Given that mask wearing is required at all times, if you intend to eat during class, please make sure you are sitting in the back and at least 10 feet from your classmates.
+Given that mask wearing is required at all times, if you intend to eat during class, please make sure you are sitting at least 6-10 feet from your classmates.